If you’re looking to transfer your investment account from Stash to Robinhood, the process can be accomplished quite simply and quickly.

 Once you have opened a brokerage account with Robinhood, the next step is to initiate the transfer within Robinhood.
 This is only possible via the Robinhood app, so you will want to download this onto your phone.

-One of the options for funding your new Robinhood account will be to transfer in an existing brokerage account.
+If you opening a new Robinhood account, then one of the options for funding your new Robinhood account will be to transfer in an existing brokerage account.
 That is the option you will want to select.

-At that point, you will need to provide Robinhood with the information you gathered from Stash earlier on.
-You may need to email them a copy or upload a copy of the most recent statement.
+At that point, you will need to provide Robinhood with the information you gathered from Stash earlier on.Â

 When the ACAT process has begun, your Stash account will be locked to prevent any transactions that may delay or disrupt the process.